 - With the help of an accredited VA claims agent or lawyer

-These options give veterans the flexibility they need to file for mesothelioma veterans benefits, regardless of where they live.
-There is no statute of limitations (time limit) to file a VA benefits claim.
+These options allow veterans to file for mesothelioma VA benefits, regardless of where they live.

-When a veteran makes an asbestos-related VA claim, they must meet certain criteria. to successfully receive benefits.
+When veterans make an asbestos-related VA claim, they must meet certain criteria to receive benefits.

 - A note from their doctor linking their disease to asbestos exposure

-- Occupational or military service documents, which can help show when, where, and how they were exposed while they served
+- Occupational or military service documents showing when, where, and how they were exposed while they served

 Without these, the VA claim could be denied or rejected.

-Military Jobs with High Risk of Asbestos Exposure
+Military Jobs With a High Risk of Asbestos Exposure

 Some military service duties presented higher risks of asbestos exposure than others.
-Those serving in these high-risk occupations were much more likely to be exposed to airborne asbestos fibers.
+Those in these high-risk occupations were likelier to be exposed to airborne asbestos fibers.

 Service occupations with the highest asbestos exposure risk are: